 Again, this depends on how far and how hard you ran but a general guide is to aim to replenish your energy stores with carbohydrate and have some protein to help with muscle recovery.
-Something with a 4:1 ratio of carbohydrates to protein eaten within 2 hours of running is ideal.
+Something with a 4:1 ratio of carbohydrates to protein eaten within 30 minutes (for women) and 2 hours (for men) of running is ideal.

 Beans on toast or a bagel with nut butter will give you this ratio.